AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/asset-dev/asset-resolved-dev-guide.md

 If a status is defined on the asset or asset type, this corresponds to the definition type of the status.
 Currently, the only supported definition type is "StreamPropertyMapping".
 If a status is not defined, this field will be null.

-For a valid "StreamPropertyMapping" on the asset or asset type, the resolved status contains the stream id and stream property id used in the definition.
+For a valid "StreamPropertyMapping" on the asset or asset type, the resolved status contains the stream Id and stream property Id used in the definition.
 If a status is not defined or if the status cannot be resolved, this field will be null.